molpopgen/fwdpy11/doc/pages/regions.rst

     beg = 0.450000000, end = 0.550000000, weight = 10.000000000, label = 0

-**Please note:** the apparent 'slop' that you see above (*e.g.*, the output looks oddly rounded vis-a-vis the input) does not appear to be passed on to the C++ internals, which is where it really matters.
-This appears to simply be a display issue.

 Internally, this is what will happen to the above input:

 * The total weight on the first region will be :math:`w = w \times (e-b) = 1\times(0.45-0) = 0.45`